astorDev/nist/templates/README.md

 📄 <folder-name>.sln
 ```

 > 🤓 .NET project names are usually in PascalCase, while repository folders are typically in camelCase or similar.
-The easiest way to achieve it is by using .NET name while creating project via the template: `dotnet new nist --name My.CoolProject` and then renaming the folder.
+The easiest way to achieve it is by using a .NET name while creating a project via the template: `dotnet new nist --name My.CoolProject` and then renaming the folder.

 ### Ensuring everything works fine